nfwsncked/eip-6963-tutorial/README.md

 ## The Roadmap

-This guide will walk you through the process of implementing **[EIP-6963: Multi Injected Provider Discovery](https://eips.ethereum.org/EIPS/eip-6963)** from the ground up.
-It's broken down into a few easy-to-follow sections:
+This guide will take you step by step through the exciting journey of implementing **[EIP-6963: Multi Injected Provider Discovery](https://eips.ethereum.org/EIPS/eip-6963)** from scratch.
+It's organized into a series of straightforward sections:

-### 1. Connection Flow
+### 📖 Section 1: Requesting Available Providers

-This part will demystify the 'requestProvider' and 'announceProvider' events and how they work.
-It will give you a clear understanding of how DApps can kick-start connections with multiple injected wallet providers.
-Plus, it will share examples of these and related interfaces that are crucial for communicating with the wallets.
+Dive into the mechanics of 'requestProvider' and 'announceProvider' events and understand their roles.
+This section will clarify how DApps can initiate connections with multiple injected wallet providers and will provide examples of these and related interfaces essential for wallet communication.

-You can dive into the connection flow in steps 1-3 of the [interactive tutorial](https://eip-6963-tutorial.pages.dev/).
+Explore the connection flow in step 1 of the [interactive tutorial](https://main.eip-6963-tutorial.pages.dev/).

-### 2. Persistence Handling

-This part will show you how the browser keeps a connection with the wallet alive even after a page refresh.
-It will also guide you on how to store a preferred wallet provider into localStorage for reuse after the page is refreshed.
+### 📖 Section 2: Connecting to Wallet Accounts

+This section will show you how to connect available provider wallets and how wallet extensions keep accounts connected after a page refresh or on next visit.

-This is what makes [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) so special for your DApp users: now they have the freedom to connect with their preferred wallet, instead of being limited to the wallet available in `window.ethereum`.
+Discover why [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) is a game-changer for DApp users, offering them the freedom to connect with their wallet of choice, moving beyond the limitations of `window.ethereum`.

-You can get hands-on with persistence handling in steps 4-5 of the [interactive tutorial](https://eip-6963-tutorial.pages.dev/).
+Experiment with requesting accounts and ensuring they stay connected in step 2 of the [interactive tutorial](https://main.eip-6963-tutorial.pages.dev/).

-### 3. Message Signing and Sending a Transaction
+### 📖 Section 3: Message Signing and Sending a Transaction

-This part will demonstrate how your DApp can utilize connected wallet providers to sign transactions using their preferred wallet.
+Learn how your DApp can leverage connected wallet providers to sign transactions with the user's preferred wallet.
+This section is all about putting theory into practice.

-You can practice using an account to sign messages and send transactions in steps 6-7 of the [interactive tutorial](https://eip-6963-tutorial.pages.dev/).
+Get hands-on with account connection and transaction signing in steps 3-4 of the [interactive tutorial](https://main.eip-6963-tutorial.pages.dev/).

+### 📖 Section 4: 🗄️ Using localStorage for Persistence

+Understand the importance of persistence in maintaining a seamless user experience across DApp sessions.
+This section will guide you through the practical aspects of using localStorage to remember user preferences and wallet connections.

+See it in action in the step 5 of the [interactive tutorial](https://main.eip-6963-tutorial.pages.dev/).

 ---

 This tutorial will reference three key files from the repository:

-**// 📁 file:  [injected-wallet-provider.ts](src/injected-wallet-provider/injected-wallet-provider.ts)** — the core logic for the [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) implementation resides
+**// 📁 file:  [injected-wallet-provider.ts](src/injected-wallet-provider/injected-wallet-provider.ts)** — where the core logic for the [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) implementation resides

-**// 📁 file:  [provider-events.ts](src/injected-wallet-provider/types.ts)** — additional classes and interfaces that are essential for the InjectedWalletProvider to function
+**// 📁 file:  [types.ts](src/injected-wallet-provider/types.ts)** — additional classes and interfaces that are essential for the InjectedWalletProvider to function

 **// 📁 file:  [DemoView.vue](src/components/DemoView.vue)** — the demo page of the tutorial, it uses the InjectedWalletProvider to showcase how [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) operates